-The past position display shows equally time-spaced dots marking past positions of activated AIS targets.
+The past position display shows equally time-spaced dots marking past positions of activated class A and B AIS targets and SAR vessels.
 A new dot is added at preset time intervals until the preset number is reached.
 If a target changes its speed, the spacing will be uneven.
 If it changes course, its plotted course will not be a straight line.